Irish Flute Woods: From Blackwood to Boxwood

 Boxwood

-As a material, boxwood stands as a testament to the beauty of natural imperfections and the skill of craftsmen who turn these into sought-after features, producing musical instruments that are as pleasing to the eye as they are to the ear.
+Boxwood shows the beauty of natural flaws.
+It shows the skill of workers who turn these into features people want.
+They produce musical tools that look as good as they sound to the ear.

 Mopane